 Wild Horse Education (WHE) has been working on multiple projects from documenting roundups and continuing to engage to strengthen humane handling policies and engagement deep in the fight against those that want to takeover public land and kill our wild horses.
-The road ahead has challenges just as the road behind us did.
+The road ahead has challenges, just as the road behind us did.
 But together we can make change.

 The Nevada Historical Society honored our founder Laura Leigh with a portrait done by the NV Portrait Society.
 The portrait was hung in conjunction with the 80th anniversary of Nevada Magazine.
 Leigh was one of several Nevadans honored.
 The last wild horse advocate to be”hung” at the society was Velma Johnson, Wild Horse Annie.
 In January Leigh will be “hung” at the State Legislature.